On the stability of utilitarian aggregation: Approximate utilitarian aggregation

 \begin{theorem} Let $\epsilon\geq 0$, and suppose that $(X,u_{0},\U)$ is a setting with vN-M utilities.
 The following statements are equivalent. \begin{enumerate} \item[(i)] The pair $(u_{0},\U)$ satisfies $\epsilon$-Semistrong Pareto. \item[(ii)] The utility function $u_{0}$ is approximately utilitarian given $(\epsilon,\W_{+})$. \end{enumerate} \end{theorem}

-The proof of Theorem \ref{theorem: semistrong without compactness} uses the result proved in Theorem \ref{theorem: aggregation finite semistrong compact} and applies an extension argument to characterize the approximate utilitarian aggregation rule in the whole set of alternatives.
-The key idea is to realize that Theorem \ref{theorem: aggregation finite semistrong compact} applies to subsets of $X$ that are roughly expressed as lotteries over finitely many prizes, and to make a good choice of the finitely many points in $X$ to pin down the Pareto weights using simple matrix algebra for each such set of finite lotteries.
-The Pareto weights that make the statement in part (ii) of Theorem \ref{theorem: semistrong without compactness} hold are finally derived using a limiting argument.
+The proof of Theorem \ref{theorem: semistrong without compactness} uses the result from Theorem \ref{theorem: aggregation finite semistrong compact} and applies an extension argument to characterize the approximate utilitarian aggregation rule over the entire set of alternatives.
+The key idea is to recognize that Theorem \ref{theorem: aggregation finite semistrong compact} applies to subsets of $X$ that are roughly expressed as lotteries over finitely many prizes, and to make a good choice of the finitely many points in $X$ to pin down the Pareto weights for each such set of finite lotteries using simple matrix algebra.
+The Pareto weights that make the statement in part (ii) of Theorem \ref{theorem: semistrong without compactness} hold are obtained using a limiting argument.

+To interpret the result, the Introduction outlined a perspective based on the stability of Harsanyi’s conclusion regarding linear aggregation under bounded violations of the Pareto principles.
+Theorem \ref{theorem: semistrong without compactness} formalizes this idea: the parameter $\epsilon$ bounds not only the extent to which the standard Pareto axioms are violated but also the distance of $u_{0}$ from a utilitarian aggregator in $\W_{+}$.

-We can now turn to the Pareto principle as it relates to indifference.
+We now turn to the Pareto principle as it relates to indifference.
 According to Harsanyi's Pareto indifference condition, the DM is indifferent whenever all individuals are.
 In our weaker version of Pareto indifference, the DM is nearly indifferent whenever individuals are indifferent.

-\begin{definition}[$\epsilon$-Pareto Indifference] The pair $(u_{0},\U)$ satisfies $\epsilon$-Pareto indifference when for all $x,y\in X$: if $u(x) = u(y)$ for all $u\in\U$ then $u_{0}(x)\geq u_{0}(y) -\epsilon$. \end{definition}
+\begin{definition}[$\epsilon$-Pareto Indifference] The pair $(u_{0},\U)$ satisfies $\epsilon$-Pareto Indifference when for all $x,y\in X$: if $u_{i}(x) = u_{i}(y)$ for all $i=1,\dots,N$, then $u_{0}(x)\geq u_{0}(y) -\epsilon$. \end{definition}

 Our Definition \ref{definition: epsilon Pareto indifference} has two immediate implications.
 First, it allows for the possibility that the DM's preferences are not fully aligned with those of the individuals in the group.
-Here the special case $\epsilon=0$ corresponds to Harsanyi's Pareto Indifference axiom.
-Second, given the symmetry of the indifference relation in Definition \ref{definition: epsilon Pareto indifference}, we obtain an equivalent formulation of $\epsilon$-Pareto Indifference:
+Here, the special case $\epsilon=0$ corresponds to Harsanyi's Pareto Indifference axiom.
+Second, given the symmetry of the indifference relations in Definition \ref{definition: epsilon Pareto indifference}, we obtain an equivalent formulation of $\epsilon$-Pareto Indifference: